CARV-ICS-FORTH/knot/docs/technical.rst

 Remote datasets
 ---------------

-In addition to local data domains, Karvdash interfaces with the `Dataset Lifecycle Framework <https://github.com/IBM/dataset-lifecycle-framework>`_ to mount external S3 buckets to running containers.
+In addition to the "private" and "shared" data domains, Karvdash interfaces with the `Dataset Lifecycle Framework <https://github.com/IBM/dataset-lifecycle-framework>`_ to mount internal or external S3 buckets, and additional host-specific paths to running containers.
 Karvdash provides the frontend to configure datasets and then sets up the appropriate Kubernetes labels to enable DLF for the user's namespace and attach configured datasets to deployed pods.
+DLF mounts datasets in containers at ``/mnt/datasets/<name>``.

 Service templates
 -----------------